walter-a-jablonowski/sys-2/ai.md

           (the user currently is "Default" only)
   - /MyType_1
     - def.yml type definition, contains: definitions of special data fields for this type with basic validation
+    - ready_only.php: renders a read only version of the instance data
+      - this is a php file that uses PHP's alternative syntax for rendering HTML
     - list.php: cell renderer used to render the list cell
-      - this is a php file that uses PHP's alternative syntax for rendering HTML
     - edit.php: renderer for the edit page
     - /ajax:    possible ajax functions one file per function (ajax call forwarded by ajax.php)
   - ...